happycollision/jekyll.happycollision.com/src/pages/2025/01/20/rethinking-ci-cd.md

 2. Once merged, run all tests again.
 If any fail, do not deploy.
 3. Once tests on `main` all pass, run the deploy.

+This kind of CI/CD setup is good for consistent, pre-tested, leisurely deployments.
+However, it is configured very poorly for speed and emergency scenarios.
 The main thing to notice here is how much you will sweat when you are trying to fix a serious bug in production.
 How long do these tests take?
 How much time are we wasting after a single line change, or worse, reverting to a known good state that needs no tests at all?

 This is why I am going to argue that the best CI/CD leaves the "Deployment" part out entirely.

-Always automated, never automatic
+## Always automated, never automatic

 For 4 years, the frontend engineers at Trilliant Health have been running every single deployment from our local computers.
 There is nothing automatic about